riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood/usage.rst.txt

     likelihood.save(overwrite=True)

 The ``overwrite=True`` ensure that the output files (generated when initializing the object) are updated.
+If one aims at saving the object to new files, the ``overwrite=False`` argument should be passed.

-Finally, we can save a likelihood script file that will be used to initialize a :class:`Sampler <DNNLikelihood.Sampler>` object
+Finally, one can save a likelihood script file that will be used to initialize a :class:`Sampler <DNNLikelihood.Sampler>` object
 (see :ref:`the Sampler object <sampler_object>`) as

 .. code-block:: python